-6.6.1 Vehicles

-Taxi and private hire vehicles must be kept in an efficient, safe, tidy and clean condition at all times.
+6.6.1 Taxi and private hire vehicles must always be kept in an efficient, safe, tidy and clean condition.
 Compliance with the vehicle specification and conditions of this policy is essential and will be enforced by periodic, random vehicle inspections by the Council.

 Where it is found that any vehicle is not being properly maintained, a defect(s) notice will be served on the licence holder setting out the defect(s) and the required action.